AntaresSimulatorTeam/Antares_Simulator/docs/reference-guide/1-introduction.md

 possibly other kinds of energy storage facilities– may bring a significant coupling between the successive problems, which needs to be addressed properly).

+### Generation adequacy problems
+Adequacy problems aim to study the need for new generating plants to keep the security of supply above a given critical threshold.

+What is most important in these studies is to survey a great number of scenarios that represent well enough the random factors that may affect the balance between load and generation.
+Economic parameters do not play as much a critical role as they do in the other kinds of studies since the stakes are mainly to know if and when supply security is likely to be jeopardized (detailed costs incurred in more ordinary conditions are of comparatively lower importance).
+In these studies, the default Antares option to use is the "Adequacy" simulation mode, or the "Draft" simulation mode (which is extremely fast but which produces crude results).

+### Transmission project profitability
+Transmission project profitability studies the savings brought by a specific reinforcement of the grid, in terms of decrease of the overall system generation cost (using an assumption of fair and perfect market) and/or improvement of the security of supply (reduction of the loss-of-load expectation).

+In these studies, economic parameters and the physical modeling of the dynamic constraints bearing on the generating units are of paramount importance.
+Though a thorough survey of many "Monte-Carlo years" is still required, the number of scenarios to simulate is not as large as in generation adequacy studies.
+In these studies, the default Antares option to use is the "Economy" simulation mode.

 [^1]: For simplicity's sake, the _**Antares\_Simulator**_ 8.1.1 application will as of now be simply denoted "Antares".

 [^2]: A detailed expression of the basic mathematical problem solved in the red box of the following figure can be found in the document "Optimization problems formulation".